 For this same reasoning revenue management would qualify to be an outsourced function within your hotel.
-The question actually is, ‘why shouldn’t independent hotels outsource revenue management?’.
+The question actually is, ‘why shouldn’t independent hotels outsource Revenue Management?’.

-Why I wonder?
+Why, I wonder?
 It seems it is more an emotional response, than one based on business requirements.
-Unfortunately too many hotel managers seem to be of the opinion they can perfectly well qualify a revenue manager for his skills and strategic vision.
+Unfortunately, too many hotel managers seem to be of the opinion they can perfectly well qualify a revenue manager for his skills and strategic vision.

 Talking about revenue management is actually quite easy.
 It’s all a bunch of mumbo jumbo theory with interesting terminology and concepts.
-Anyone that has done his fare share of reading can sell it.
+Anyone that has done his fair share of reading can sell it.
 The question is how good the candidate’s skills are, and does his profile match your particular properties needs.

-Especially at independent hotels, where there true internal technical knowledge is little, this is a big challenge.
+Especially at independent hotels, where true internal technical knowledge is little, this is a big challenge.
 Let’s be honest, how can a General Manager who has never been a revenue manager, touched a CRS, updated a channel manager, analyzed segment pick-up curves or performed displacement calculations possibly effectively qualify a candidate for a revenue manager vacancy?

 And after comes the next challenge.
 How would you actually manage a revenue manager?
 Check the quality of his work and methodology?
 Trust me this is important, it’s easy to make small mistakes, which if go unchecked could lead to a loss of revenue.
 And many RM’s do not have the tendency to audit their own work.

 And how will you help your revenue manager to further develop his skills?
-Actually we often hear from revenue managers working in independent hotels are that they feel they are not understood, and do not have enough support internally to further grow their knowledge, insight and techniques.
+Actually we often hear from revenue managers working in independent hotels that they feel they are not well understood, and do not have enough support internally to further grow their knowledge, insight and techniques.

-It will be hard to sufficiently qualify the skills of a potential RM candidate.
+It will be hard to sufficiently qualify the skills of a potential RM candidate

 How can you manage a RM effectively if you have not been one yourself?